634R-64M35/HAN-D_Returns/README.md

 - ## Known bugs and bug reports

-You can report any bugs on discord directly to @reika_chang or in the #bug_reports channel in the official server: [discord i nvite xd]
+You can report any bugs on discord directly to @reika_chang or in the #bug_reports channel in the official server: [Reika's Mod Server](https://discord.gg/gHf959Rutr)

 - ## Installation